vestalisvirginis/synphage/README.md

 #### Running the jobs

-The current software is structured in four different jobs.
- - `blast` : create the blastn of each sequences against each sequences (results -> gene_identity folder)
+synphage pipeline is composed of `four steps` that need to be run `sequencially`.

+##### Step 1: Loading the data into the pipeline
+Data is loaded into the pipeline from the `input_folder` set by the user `and/or` `downloaded` from the NCBI.
+- `step_1a_get_user_data` : load user's data
- - `transform` : create three tables from the blastn results and genbank files (results -> tables)
+- `step_1b_download` : download data from the NCBI

+> [!IMPORTANT]
+> - Only one of the jobs is required to successfully run step 1.
+> - Configuration is require for `step_1b_download` job: `search_key`, that receives the keywords for querying the NCBI database.

+> [!TIP]
+> Both jobs can be run if the user needs both, local and downloaded files.

+##### Step 2: Data validation
+Completeness and uniqueness of the data is validated at this step.
+- `step_2_make_validation` : perform checks and transformations on the dataset that are required for downstream processing

+> [!IMPORTANT]
+> This step is required and cannot be skipped.

+##### Step 3: Blasting the data
+The blast is performed at this step of the pipeline and three different `options` are available:
+- `step_3a_make_blastn` : run a Nucleotide BLAST on the dataset
- - `plot` : create the synteny graph (results -> synteny)
+- `step_3b_make_blastp` : run a Protein BLAST on the dataset
+- `step_3c_make_all_blast` : run both, Nucleotide and Protein BLAST simultaneously

+> [!IMPORTANT]
+> Only one of the above jobs is required to successfully run step 3.

+> [!TIP]
+> Both `step_3a_make_blastn` and `step_3b_make_blastp` jobs can be run sequencially, mainly in the case where the user decide to run the second job based on the results obtained for the first one.

+##### Step 4: Synteny plot
+The graph is created during this last step.
+The step 4 can be run multiple time with different configurations and different sets of data, as long as the data have been processed once through step1, 2 and 3.
+- `step_4_make_plot` : use data generated at step 3 and the genbank files to plot the synteny diagram

+> [!IMPORTANT]
+> Configuration is require for `step_4_make_plot` job: `graph_type`, that receives either `blastn` or `blastp` as value for specifying what dataset to use for the plot.
+Default value is set to `blastn`.
+For more information about the configuration at step 4, check the [documentation](https://vestalisvirginis.github.io/synphage/configurations/).

+> [!TIP]
-**Note:** Different synteny plots can be generated from the same set of genomes.
-In this case the two first jobs only need to be run once and the third job (`plot`) can be triggered separately for each graphs.
+> Different synteny plots can be generated from the same set of genomes.
+In this case the three first steps only need to be run once and the fourth step, `step_4_make_plot`, can be triggered separately for each graphs.

-`[2024-01-11]`   ✨ __New feature!__   to simplify the addition of new sequences into the genbank folder
- - `download` : download genomes to be analysed from the NCBI database

 ## Output